tsaldanha/github-repos/README.md

 ### ES6 Features

-- Desconstruction assigment
+- Desconstruction assigment, To get objects and arrays into new variables in a more readable way.
-- Classes
+- Classes, React uses ES6 classes to implement components.
-- String search
+- String search, I used it instead of indexOf in the commits filter.

 ## Available Scripts